David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 **Counted → `directional` (breakpoint unsourced).** Each of three waffle-pod preconditions traces to on-point guidance and a documented case.
 But nothing says the system should be reconsidered at *two* failures rather than three.
 Strong list, judged breakpoint. → `directional`.

 **Judged → `indicative` (proximity fails).** Peer-reviewed visual-clutter research shows targets get harder to find as a display grows cluttered, and a real project records extras being missed in a compressed callout.
 But the research is about **general displays**, not engineering drawings — no study tests how reinforcement callouts are read by steel fixers.
-Grade A, but **analogous**. → `indicative`.
+Grade A, but **transferred**. → `indicative`.
 The grade does not rescue the proximity.

 **Judged → `reasoned` (nothing on point).** The literature is borrowed by analogy from a sibling entry, and the two drawing examples illustrate the principle rather than documenting a failure that occurred. → `reasoned`, and the summary should say the on-point study does not exist rather than implying it was not looked for.